4a4c/bootstrap-hack/README.md

 This is a repo for a local bootstrap environment.
 It is specific to my machine and not a lot of documentation yet.

 ## pre-req
+Tested on CoreOS

-`sudo mkdir /var/lib/bootstrap-hack`
+Make directory - `sudo mkdir /var/lib/bootstrap-hack`

-`sudo git clone https://github.com/4a4c/bootstrap-hack.git /var/lib/bootstrap-hack`
+clone repo - `sudo git clone https://github.com/4a4c/bootstrap-hack.git /var/lib/bootstrap-hack`